Search This Blog

 Winnifred Trainer, Tom's close friend was in correspondence with William T. Little who was writing about Thomson's art and life in the 1950s and 1960s.
 Judge Little published "The Tom Thomson Mystery", a summary of his research regarding Thomson’s death in 1970.
 Winnie assured him that Tom had personally told her that the sketch was completed at Cedar Lake in the north of the Park.

 Ranger Mark Robinson also tells the story that the original sketch had been completed at Achray on Grand Lake and claimed that Thomson had tried to give it to him.
 Mark apparently refused and advised Tom to put it on a much larger canvas during the following winter.
+This particular story is suspect given that Mark Robinson's military service started in the spring of 1915 and he did not return to Canoe Lake until April of 1917.
+The opportunity to see the April 1916 sketch for the West Wind and to have Tom gift it to him would have not been possible.

-Tom did indeed start a studio version of the sketch in that winter of 1916-1917.
+Tom did indeed start a studio version of the sketch in the winter of 1916-1917.
 That iconic painting was still on his easel in the Toronto Studio Shack when his friends went to clean it out after Tom died in Jul 1917.
 Tom had told his fiancée Winnie Trainor that he was "much grieved" by the studio painting and unsure what to do with it to finish it besides destroying it altogether.
 The West Wind was never completed and Tom was not happy with that work.

 I do not wish to add to the speculation about where and when the sketch was completed.
 I desire to simply explain the science within this plein-air sketch of which Tom was obviously and rightfully very proud.
 Tom even took the time to sign the plein-air work which is something that he rarely did.
 For a complete and scholarly investigation of the "West Wind" mystery, please visit the work of Diana at Bob McElroy at "The West Wind".